paraspell/docs/docs/api/xcmP.md

     },
     body: JSON.stringify({
         from: "Chain", // Replace "from" with the numeric value you wish to transfer
-        address: "Address", // Replace "address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
+        recipient: "Address", // Replace "recipient" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
         currency: "Asset Location array" //Replace "Asset location array" with specific asset location along with amount specification
     })
 });